coldwires/coldwires/README.md

 Particular interest in server-side anti-cheat: I build the exploit first, then the architecture that makes it irrelevant.

-Remote · your@email · Open to: game security / anti-cheat, netcode, engine & preservation work
+Remote · wirescold@gmail.com · Open to: game security / anti-cheat, netcode, engine & preservation work

 ---